Open Container Law in Colorado

 Colorado Open Marijuana Container Laws

 When it comes to marijuana, similar open container laws apply to motor vehicles as well.
 Any receptacle or marijuana accessory that contains any amount of marijuana, and has an open or broken seal, is considered an “open marijuana container.”
 The “passenger area” restrictions for open marijuana containers are similar to open alcohol containers.

-If you have been cited for an open container, you should consult with an experienced attorney.
-Although open container violations are low level crimes, any criminal activity that appears on your record can be damaging to your future employment or education opportunities.
+If you have been cited under Colorado open container law, you should consult with an experienced attorney.
+Although open container violations are low-level crimes, any criminal activity appearing on your record can damage your future employment or education opportunities.